neondatabase/website/content/docs/reference/glossary.md

 ## Egress

 The data transferred out of the Neon service to an external destination.
+See [Data transfer](#data-transfer).

 ## Enterprise plan